greiginsydney/captureKNX/README.md

 - Capture all KNX network traffic for a year (or longer!) without needing to leave behind a laptop running ETS.
 (ETS6 will only capture 1,000 telegrams before over-writing them.)
 - No fancy hardware.
 Buy a Raspberry Pi 5, plug a KNX shield on top, add a solid-state drive, stick it in a box (artwork provided here to print your own) and apply power!
 - No valuable ETS dongle left unguarded on site.
 - Plugs directly into the KNX bus.
-This means your KNX telegrams aren't permanently spamming your IP network, and means you can capture tiny KNX installations that don't have a full-time router or programming interface.
+This means KNX telegrams aren't permanently spamming the IP network, and means you can capture tiny KNX installations that don't have a full-time router or programming interface.
 - Easy setup.
 A bash script installs all the software components.
 You only need to copy the topology/project file across after exporting it from ETS.
 - A fully on-premises solution.
 Once you've bought the hardware, that's your total outlay.
 (Late 2024 estimate circa $AUD250 / $US170 / €150.)
 - With Grafana you can easily visualise data like daily temperatures or light levels, and overlay heating/lighting control signals.